mbcovid19updates/mbcovid19updates.github.io/README.md

    - People age 18+ may choose either mRNA vaccine (Pfizer or Moderna) as their second dose, regardless of which vaccine they received for first dose.
    - Young people under the age of 18 must receive _Pfizer_ for both doses, as this is currently the only vaccine approved for use in this age group.
    - If AstraZeneca was your first dose, an 8-12 week interval is recommended, but can be as low as 28 days.

+### Third Doses

+Third doses must be administered no earlier than 28 days since 2nd dose and are available to:

+- People who are **moderately to severely immunocompromised** due to a medical condition and/or treatment.
+    - This includes those who:
+        - are receiving active chemotherapy (or immunotherapy) for cancer
+        - have received a solid organ transplant and are currently receiving chemotherapy or other immunosuppressive therapy
+        - were born with moderate or severe dysfunction of their immune system
+        - are living with untreated or advanced HIV-AIDS
+        - are taking certain medications that severely affect the immune system
+    - The following people should talk to their doctor about the risks and benefits of an additional dose:
+        - receiving hemodialysis or peritoneal dialysis
+        - on the list to receive a solid organ transplant
+        - have a ventricular assist device.
+    - People who are immunocompromised can be immunized by their health care provider.
+- Individuals who wish to receive a third dose for **travel purposes**.
+    - The likely scenario here would be if the country you're visiting does not currently consider your mixed vaccines as valid, e.g. 1 AstraZeneca + 1 Moderna.
+By receiving a third dose (2nd dose of Moderna), this may satisfy other countries with stricter rules.
+    - Individuals who would like to receive a third dose for travel purposes must be vaccinated by their health care provider and go through an informed consent process or present a prescription to a pharmacist.
+- Individuals who have received one or two doses of a **vaccine that is not approved by Health Canada**.
+    - Additional doses for people who have previously been vaccinated with vaccines not approved by Health Canada can be administered at supersites, pop-ups or mobile clinics, or by a health care provider.

+### Medical Exemptions

+For the vast majority of people, the COVID-19 vaccine is a safe and effective way to protect themselves and others against the virus.
+However, there is a very small number of people who can’t or shouldn’t be immunized.
+Manitoba is developing a medical exemption process for people in one of three situations, who:

+- Had a severe reaction after the first dose of a COVID-19 vaccine (e.g. myocarditis, Guillain-Barré syndrome).
+- Are receiving treatment that affects their ability to mount an immune response, meaning vaccination must be timed carefully with their treatment schedule (e.g. receiving immunocompromising treatment after a transplant, certain types of cancer treatments).
+- Had a severe allergy or anaphylactic reaction to a previous dose of a COVID-19 vaccine or its components that cannot be managed by the Health Sciences Centre Allergy Clinic.

+Manitoba is currently developing the process for a specialist physician to review and submit exemption requests to the vaccine implementation task force.
+More information, along with updated clinical guidance for health care professionals, will be available as soon as possible.

+The province is also developing a way to ensure individuals with a valid medical exemption are able to access the same benefits as those with an immunization card.
+This work is expected to be completed in the coming weeks.

 #### Wasn't Pfizer 21 days?